top of page

 The present work is an important rediscovery in the relatively small extant body of work by Bidauld, especially as it is his first ever exhibited drawing.
 We are grateful to Musée des Beaux-Arts de Lyon for confirming the authenticity of this work and its identity as that exhibited in 1786 at the Salon in Lyon.

-Bidauld's first dated works are from 1765.
-His first exhibited works appear to have been at the Salon des Arts de Lyon in 1786, where he showed a view of Tivoli, two landscapes, four still lives of birds and two drawings, titled The Falls at Tivoli and Winter (the former of which is the present work (1)).
+Jean-Pierre-Xavier's first works date from 1765, and his first pictures to have been exhibited appear to have been those shown at the Salon des Arts de Lyon in 1786, where he contributed oils including a view of Tivoli, two landscapes, four still lives of birds, and also two drawings, titled The Falls at Tivoli and Winter (the former of which is the present work (1)).

-Bidauld also engraved a number of landscapes and views of Lyon, having learnt printmaking from Boissieu.
-Bidauld’s involvement in printmaking was not his primary source of work, as he created no more than a handful such pieces.
+Bidauld also engraved a number of landscapes and views of Lyon, having learnt printmaking from his friend de Boissieul however, printmaking was not his primary source of work, as he created no more than a handful such pieces.
 He later exhibited at the Paris Salon - by which time his brother had become a celebrity in European artistic circles - showing gouaches of flowers and birds; and again in 1810, with landscapes, more botanical still lives and ornithological paintings.